kemitchell/writing.kemitchell.com/_posts/2020-04-04-Sharetribe-1.0.md

 >
 > If You breach any of the terms or conditions under this License, this License will terminate automatically and permanently.

 Good to clarify how breaking the rules affects the license.
-The Polyform licenses and the Blue Oak Model license all do this, and I've already seen it pay dividends in the field, increasing understanding and reducing questions sent up to lawyers.
+The PolyForm licenses and the Blue Oak Model license all do this, and I've already seen it pay dividends in the field, increasing understanding and reducing questions sent up to lawyers.

 Note the stricture here.
 No matter which rule you break, no matter how seriously you break it, no matter if you intended to break it or tried to fix it or not, your license goes poof.
 That does seem like a trap, though I suspect it wasn't mean maliciously.
 That being said, if it plays out, it won't play out well.